 Hotel Los Tilos — Centrally located close to everything Granada has to offer, this hotel is a great place to rest your head in the city.
 They have numerous rooms available, a rooftop terrace with excellent views of the city and the surrounding mountains, and breakfast is included each morning.
 Click here to see their latest prices

 Airbnb — If you’re looking for alternative accommodation in Granada, then Airbnb is a good option.
 There are numerous properties available on the platform including this great private apartment in the heart of the Albaicín!
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Click here to browse Airbnbs in Granada

 Not quite what you’re looking for?
 Click here to browse more Granada hotels!